dotnet/msbuild/documentation/high-level-introduction.md

 ## Debugging
   - Easily the most important thing is to get a full diagnostic build.
-This will list all variables set and the ordering/execution of each target.
+This will list all variables set and the ordering/execution of each target
   - You can add debug “Console.WriteLine”s by using the built in MessageTask:

             <Message Text="Project File Name = $(MSBuildProjectFile)" />

     - **Do note these must be inside targets**.
-They are only executed during Target Eval time.
+They are only executed during Target Eval time
-    - If you put them inside ItemGroups or PropertyGroups they will be ignored.
+    - If you put them inside ItemGroups or PropertyGroups they will be ignored
   - There is a new “binary log” hotness which acts as a full diagnostics build but is faster and contains even more information.
 You can enable it by passing `/bl`  to MSBuild.
-Read more about it [here](https://github.com/Microsoft/msbuild/blob/master/documentation/wiki/Binary-Log.md).
+Read more about it [here](https://github.com/Microsoft/msbuild/blob/master/documentation/wiki/Binary-Log.md)
     - The support for loading .binlog files in Visual Studio for Mac is still somewhat new
-  - If you are developing on Windows you can add a `System.Diagnostics.Debugger.Launch()` invocation and attach Visual Studio to the process.
+  - If you are developing on Windows you can add a `System.Diagnostics.Debugger.Launch()` invocation and attach Visual Studio to the process

 ## Gotchas
-  - Visual Studio for Mac will cache your task assemblies but not your target/prop files, usually.
+  - Visual Studio for Mac will cache your task assemblies but not your target/prop files, usually
-    - This means if you make changes to a task assembly, your changes may not be reflected until you restart your IDE.
+    - This means if you make changes to a task assembly, your changes may not be reflected until you restart your IDE
-    - This is why I always test using MSBuild from the command line OR write an nunit test that invokes MSBuild directly.
+    - This is why I always test using MSBuild from the command line OR write an nunit test that invokes MSBuild directly
   - Ordering matters, dearly
-    - If file A defines a variable and B uses it, then A must be included before B in all cases.
+    - If file A defines a variable and B uses it, then A must be included before B in all cases
-    - Otherwise, B will see the empty string instead of the true value of the variable.
+    - Otherwise, B will see the empty string instead of the true value of the variable
     - This is why people generally use props and targets files to keep the order right
     - You cannot safely refactor MSBuild without serious testing.
   - Everything is a string